June 2018 – Taiko workshop with members of the Encephalitis Society on retreat at Buckland Hall, Brecon Beacons.

-People who play Taiko drumming, especially in a community or group setting, often express their subjective experience in highly positive terms – “joyful”, “exhilarating” “energising” – as we can see from the feedback above.
+People who take part in taiko workshops in a community or group setting, often express their subjective experience in highly positive terms – “joyful”, “exhilarating” “energising” – as we can see from the feedback above.
 As well as this qualitative evidence there is also an increasing amount of quantitative data that shows a wide range of benefits.
 One of the best collections of such research can be found at the Remo HealthRHYTHMS website.

 James Barrow’s involvement in this area in the wider UK includes contributing to the Arts For Health autumn programme at The Hive Arts Centre in Shrewsbury in 2010 which was run jointly with the Early Intervention Team from the South Staff and Shropshire NHS, looking at practical ways of using music to encourage positive mental health outcomes for voluntary service users.
 He was also closely involved in delivering Taiko drumming sessions as part of the Changing Tracks alcohol and substance misuse awareness project, referenced in the Nordoff Robbins 2011 report “Mapping Music and Health”.